-In his home, Brandon helps by running errands.
+In his home, Brandon helps by making beds, running errands and cleaning.
 He lives with his father and his mother.
 His father is employed and his mother maintains the home.
-There are 6 children in the family.
+There are 5 children in the family.

 Brandon lives on the plains of 27 de Septiembre, home to approximately 10,000 residents.
 Typical houses are constructed of dirt floors, block walls and corrugated iron roofs.
 The most commonly spoken languages are Guaraní and Spanish.

 The regional diet consists of bananas, chicken, bread, cassava root, beef, rice, plantains and potatoes.
 Common health problems in this area include colds and headaches.
 Most adults work as day laborers and earn the equivalent of $100 per month.
 This community has water and electricity but needs hospitals, schools, a sewer system and technical training centers.